Covid 19 coronavirus: Air New Zealand slashes jobs, Greg Foran lays it on the line

 Foran has laid out the parlous state of Air New Zealand's financial position as demand has almost totally collapsed.

 ''We are no different to a household.
-We have outgoings like debt repayments, utilities bills, lease payments (in our case planes not cars) etc … and we need income (or as we call it – revenue) to cover all our bills,'' he told Airpoints members.
+We have outgoings like debt repayments, utilities bills, lease payments [in our case planes not cars] etc … and we need income [or as we call it – revenue] to cover all our bills,'' he told Airpoints members.

 Before Covid-19 wiped out global air travel, the company had annual revenue of around $5.8b.

-''After paying all our bills, that saw us end the last financial year making a profit of $374m.
-And we had over a billion dollars in the bank, which was our version of the rainy-day account in case an unexpected event hit our business.'' he said.
+"After paying all our bills, that saw us end the last financial year making a profit of $374m.
+And we had over a billion dollars in the bank, which was our version of the rainy-day account in case an unexpected event hit our business," he said.

-''Unfortunately, Covid-19 has seen us go from having revenue of $5.8b to what is shaping up to be less than $500m annually based on the current booking patterns we are seeing.
+"Unfortunately, Covid-19 has seen us go from having revenue of $5.8b to what is shaping up to be less than $500m annually based on the current booking patterns we are seeing.
 This has the potential to be catastrophic for our business unless we take some decisive action."

 Foran, a Kiwi who headed Walmart United States, started work at the airline as the crisis escalated, and said the only way it would see an improvement in that revenue estimate this calendar year is if Kiwis embrace domestic travel after the alert level 4 is lifted.

-The ''harsh reality'' is that most countries will take a cautious approach to allowing international tourism in the next year, New Zealand included.
+The "harsh reality" is that most countries will take a cautious approach to allowing international tourism in the next year, New Zealand included.

 International tourism flows make up two-thirds of Air New Zealand's revenue.